Study: People who do this live nearly 2 years longer than those who don’t

 About the Author

-Kelsey Sopchyk, health enews contributor, is the public affairs and marketing coordinator for the Advocate Charitable Foundation.
+Kelsey Sopchyk, health enews contributor, is a media relations coordinator at Advocate Health Care and Aurora Health Care.
 She earned her BA in journalism and mass communications from the University of Iowa.
-In her spare time, you can find Kelsey eating sushi, working on puzzles, or hanging out with her puppy, Tucker.
+In her spare time, you can find Kelsey tending to her plant children, trying new sushi restaurants in Chicago and cheering on the Cubs.